enveng-group/fork-web-app/README.md

-# EnvEng-WebApp-Development
+# Enveng-WebApp-Development
-Development of the EnvEng web application using 5S methodology for project management and Data-Oriented Programming (DOP) for development.
+Development of the Enveng web application using 5S methodology for project management and Data-Oriented Programming () for development.

 ## Project Plan Framework
 ### 1. Introduction